2020 Pegasus World Cup Invitational

 Bob Baffert, trainer of the inaugural races’ winner Arrogate, noted the race's potential for drawing in horses in the sunset of their career, saying:

-The race uses a bold style of funding, where 12 shareholders purchase a slot in the race for $1 million.
+“I think racing usually has a little lull this time of year – we have to wait for something to happen.
+When I heard about the idea last year, I though wow, American Pharaoh (2015 Triple Crown & Breeders Cup winner) would have been in there for one more try at it.”The race uses a bold style of funding, where 12 shareholders purchase a slot in the race for $1 million.
 Those shareholders can race a horse or they can recruit another horse to fill the slot by way of lease, contract, share, or similar arrangement.
 The shareholders also share in any profits from the race.

 The inaugural $12 million Pegasus World Cup featured the two best dirt horses in the world, Arrogate and California Chrome, fresh from their epic 2016 Breeders’ Cup battle.
 Unfortunately California Chrome didn’t run to his best, though it’s questionable whether he could have beaten Arrogate, who scored a dominant 4 ¾ length victory over Shaman Ghost and Neolithic.

 Art Sherman, trainer of 2014 Triple Crown hopeful California Chrome, stated that the chance at a record-breaking purse influenced his decision to forego retirement: